clowdr-app/clowdr/docs/auth-setup.md

 # Auth0 Setup

-Clowdr uses Auth0 for authentication/authorization of users.
+Midspace uses Auth0 for authentication/authorization of users.
 Auth0 can be bypassed during offline (local) testing.

 **_You will need an Auth0 account to follow these instructions._**